alexandrosdelas/TLG/TLG220b2_Changelog.md

 - Some floating texts will now fade out
 - New icon for Favourite Book/Book of Medivh
 - Changed color of leaderboards
+- No longer overwrites player name
+- Renamed "Sir Anduin Lothar" to "Anduin Lothar"
+- Added hint messages for finding a Specter item

 #### Audio/Visuals
+- Khadgar: Decreased selection scale from 1.5 to 1.2
 * Khadgar (Grunt)
   - Khadgar (Grunt): Added Hero Glow
   - Khadgar (Grunt): Decreased selection scale from 1.5 to 1.4
+* Lothar
+  - No longer buffs other units with Devotion Aura
+  - Decreased height of life bar
 * Karazhan
   - Changed rotation of a Karazhan Archway to 215
   - Moved runes at Medivh's bed
   - Decreased scale of Church Font in Medivh's quarters
   - Redesigned Museum, Banquet Hall and Medivh's Secret Quarters
+- Improved camera smoothing
 - Removed unused custom data and imports
 - Fixed custom music not playing
 - Improved fade in/out for all cinematics